 The symptoms of venous insufficiency could raise questions: Can I experience relief from these itching, heavy legs?
 Can I get rid of these visible veins on my legs?
 How would I go about seeking treatment?
 If you’re struggling with venous insufficiency, your first step should be to visit a vascular physician in Orlando.
 The specialists at Central Florida Vein & Vascular Center are dedicated to developing the best treatment plan possible for our patients.
 As a result, we offer many treatment options which cater to each patient’s individual needs.
 Remember, what has worked well for another person dealing with venous insufficiency may not be the best course of action for you.
-Before a specialist can develop the best possible treatment plan, they must first assess your condition.
+Before a vein specialist can develop the best possible treatment plan, they must first assess your condition, often with a diagnostic ultrasound.
 A proper diagnosis is necessary to definite the best treatment.

 Central Florida Vein & Vascular Center conducts diagnostic vascular ultrasounds, also referred to as a venous reflux test, in order to test how well the valves in the legs are functioning.
 The current state of your vein valves plays a huge role in venous insufficiency.
 These valves are responsible for properly circulating blood throughout your body.
 When they are weakened or damaged, blood pools in the veins, often in the lower leg.
 This causes the vein to swell and become a varicose vein.
 A venous reflux test allows the specialist to check on the current state of the vein valves before deciding on the best treatment.

 Who should be administered a venous reflux test?

 Weakened or damaged vein valves come packaged with a number of symptoms, and those who experience these symptoms should stop by for a venous reflux test.
 These symptoms can be seemingly small, such as skin irritation or discoloration, or they can also conclude more frustrating symptoms such as itchiness, restless or fatigued legs, or heavy, aching, or sore legs.